datacamp/authoring/docs/courses/design/overview-objectives.md

 # Step 5.2 - Course Learning Objectives

 Write a list of learning objectives for the course.
 These are not shown to the students, but they will be used to ensure your vision for the course aligns with the vision of your Curriculum Lead.
+Ideally you should be testing higher levels of thinking (according to Bloom's taxonomy, see below).

 ## Examples

 From a course on scikit-learn.
 This nicely clarifies the point of the course.

 - Learn the key concepts of supervised learning and how to implement them on real-world datasets;
 - Learn to distinguish regression from classification problems;